Back to California

 if the service of the summons of the action was lawfully effected.

 (2) Existing law provides that if a copy of the summons and complaint cannot with reasonable diligence be personally delivered to the person to be served, the summons may be served by leaving a copy at the person’s dwelling house, usual place of abode, usual place of business, or usual mailing address, in the presence of a person who is at least 18 years of age, and by thereafter mailing a copy of the summons and complaint as specified.
 Existing law also authorizes a summons in an action for unlawful detainer to be served by posting if the court is satisfied that the party to be served cannot with reasonable diligence be served in any authorized manner other than publication, and that other specified conditions are met.
-Existing law requires the proof of service of a summons to contain specified
+Existing law requires the proof of service of a summons to contain specified information and documentation.
+Beginning on January 1, 2027, existing law will

-information and documentation.
-Beginning on January 1, 2027, existing law will define reasonable “diligence,” for purposes of service of process in specified civil cases, to mean attempting personal delivery of the summons and complaint, in good faith, on at least three occasions on three different days at three different times.
+define reasonable “diligence,” for purposes of service of process in specified civil cases, to mean attempting personal delivery of the summons and complaint, in good faith, on at least three occasions on three different days at three different times.
 Beginning on January 1, 2027, existing law will require the proof of service of a summons and complaint, if served personally, by substituted service, or by posting, if the summons is for an action for unlawful detainer of real property, to include at least one photograph, if such can be obtained without compromising the safety of the process server, of the site of the effectuated or attempted service and contain a readable stamp and global positioning system (GPS) coordinates indicating the date, time, and location of service.
-Beginning on January 1, 2027, existing law will also require a process server to provide a detailed statement on the proof of service, as specified, if there
+Beginning on January 1, 2027, existing law will also require a process server to provide a detailed statement on the proof of service, as specified, if there is no GPS or cellular signal available at the time and place of the effected or

 This bill would make nonsubstantive changes to this provision.

-Existing law prescribes methods for the service of a summons in a civil action.
+(3) Existing law prescribes methods for the service of a summons in a civil action.
 Under existing law, a party that was not served in accordance with those methods may file a motion to set aside or vacate a default or default judgment and for leave to defend the action or move for dismissal.
 The party making such a motion is required to proffer evidence that service was not lawfully effected.
-This proffer rebuts the presumption of facts stated
+This proffer rebuts the presumption of facts stated in the process server’s return and place the burden of proving by a preponderance of the evidence that service of the summons and complaint was lawful on the party seeking the default or default judgment.
+Existing law makes these provisions operative on January 1, 2027.

-This bill would clarify that the provisions described above apply to any proof of service filed on or after January 1, 2027, and that those provisions do not alter a court’s existing authority to determine a motion for relief from a judgment that involves a proof of service filed before January 1, 2027.
+on or after January 1, 2027, and that those provisions do not alter a court’s existing authority to determine a motion for relief from a judgment that involves a proof of service filed before January 1, 2027.
 The bill would also clarify that a party who is not served may move for dismissal as permitted by existing law.

 Current Bill Text